FC Skala Stryi (1911): Skala Stryi (Karpaty Kamianka-Buzka)

-The football club Skala was revived in 1989 with some support from public and the Stryi city sports committee headed by Vasyl Kokhanchyk as well as part of the drive for the Ukrainian national revival (so called "National Revival Wave").
-The first president became Volodymyr Buriy who was assisted by Mykola Zelinsky (associated with FC Medyk Morshyn).
-In the beginning the newly created club played in competitions of the Lviv Oblast championship.
+The football club Skala was revived in 1989 with some support from the public and the Stryi city sports committee headed by Vasyl Kokhanchyk as well as part of the drive for the Ukrainian national revival (so-called "National Revival Wave").
+The first president became Volodymyr Buriy, who was assisted by Mykola Zelinsky (associated with FC Medyk Morshyn).
+In the beginning, the newly created club played in competitions of the Lviv Oblast championship.

-Following dissolution of the Soviet Union and creation of independent Ukrainian football championship, in 1992 FC Karpaty Kamianka-Buzka, club of the 1991 Soviet Second League B, was admitted to the 1992 Ukrainian First League, but due to difficult financial situation decided to withdraw.
+Following dissolution of the Soviet Union and the creation of the independent Ukrainian football championship, in 1992 FC Karpaty Kamianka-Buzka, a club of the 1991 Soviet Second League B, was admitted to the 1992 Ukrainian First League, but due to a difficult financial situation decided to withdraw.
 The Stryi club played its first game against FC Zakarpattia Uzhhorod hosting it in Stryi and tying the match at 0.
 The season Skala finished with 31 points tying for the 4th place along with Zakarpattia and FC Ros Bila Tserkva.
 The club's best scorer in 1992 became Vasyl Kardash with 6 goals.

 Hazovyk-Skala Stryi (Hazovyk Komarno)

 Later in 2001 the city of Stryi received a new team that relocated from Komarno, FC Hazovyk Komarno.
 The club was reorganized once again when its main football team relocated to Stryi.
-It was renamed as Hazovyk-Khurtovyna adding a name of the former Ukrainian club that existed in Komarno prior to the Soviet invasion of Halychyna in 1939.
 In 2004 this team under the name of FC Hazovyk-Skala Stryi won the Druha Liha Group A championship and was promoted to the Ukrainian First League.
 Then the team became financially distressed after the 2005/06 season and was bought by the Ukrainian insurance company "Kniazha".
 They moved again and now to Lviv changing its name to FC Lviv.

 Skala Stryi (Morshyn)

 Skala 1911 Stryi

+The new club was revived in 2020 and was headed by its president Oleh Kanivets.
+Before starting at national amateur level (AAFU), in 2022 Kanivets replaced his former head coach with Mykola Vasylyshyn.
+The next season, Skala 1911 was admitted to Druha Liha.
+Vasylyshyn resigned on 30 September 2023.
+In February 2024, during the winter transfers, Skala 1911 Stryi announced the signing of Illya Tsurkan from UCSA Tarasivka and Oleksandr Rudenko from Kudrivka.